braaannigan/braaannigan.github.io/_posts/2018-01-26-bayesian_workshop.markdown

 # Python installation
 There may be a version of python installed on your system already.
-However, it is unlikely that it will be up-to-date enough for the workshop software to run on it.
+However, it is unlikely that it will be up-to-date enough for the workshop software to run with that software.

 To make sure that we are all using the same software we will use the Anaconda distribution of python.
 If you have never downloaded Anaconda, you go to [this page](https://www.anaconda.com/download/